 How Fast Can a Horse Run?

 While how fast a horse can run also depends on things like breed, age, and endurance, just to name a few, American Quarter Horses are considered the fastest horse breed for short distances (with the top speed for a Quarter Horse reaching up to 55 mph!) and Thoroughbred Horses for long distances.
+Just like dogs, horses are bred for certain tasks, and a horse bred for long distance running will fare better than a horse bred for sprinting.
+Arabian horses have a running speed of up to 40 miles per hour, and they are known for their endurance, making them great horses for long distance riding.

 Are you the owner of a fast-galloping horse?
 Share them on the Wide Open Pets Facebook page!